Workplace Benefits

 What Is a Dependent Care FSA (DC-FSA)?

-Dependent care flexible spending account (DC-FSA) can help you save on care expenses for your family members because contributions help reduce your taxable income and aren’t subject to federal or state income tax.
+Whether it’s day care for children or support for elderly family members, we want to ensure those who depend on us have the care they need.
+A dependent care flexible spending account (DC-FSA) can help you save on care expenses for your family members because contributions help reduce your taxable income and aren’t subject to payroll taxes.
 Let’s take a closer look at dependent care FSAs, how they work, and how you might be able to benefit from this type of account.

 How does a dependent care FSA work?

 You’re only able to enroll in a DC-FSA if your workplace includes it as part of your employee benefits package.
-If that’s the case, you can sign up during open enrollment or for a qualifying life event (QLE).
-You just have to decide how much to contribute.
+If that’s the case, you can sign up during open enrollment or after a qualifying life event (QLE).
+You just have to decide how much to contribute, while following contribution limits set by the government.

-According to the National Institutes of Health, you can contribute up to $5,000 each year if you’re married and file jointly with your spouse, or if you’re a single caretaker for a dependent.
-Married applicants who file separately are limited to a maximum of $2,500 in annual contributions.1
+You can contribute up to $5,000 in 2025 if you’re married and file jointly with your spouse, or if you’re a single caretaker for a dependent.
+Married applicants who file separately are limited to a maximum of $2,500 in annual contributions.3

 What happens if I don’t use all my account funds during the year?